New York City ethnic enclaves: Lithuanian

+Nordic

-Lapskaus Boulevard in Bay Ridge, Brooklyn recalls a Norwegian enclave, which became mostly assimilated in the late 20th century.
-At its peak the area was home to 60,000 Norwegians.
-In addition, Bay Ridge was also home to many Swedish and Danish immigrants.
+Lapskaus Boulevard in Bay Ridge, Brooklyn is a Norwegian enclave.
+The area is home to about 60,000 Norwegians.
+In addition, Bay Ridge is also home to many Swedish and Danish immigrants.
 Other enclaves with notable Scandinavian populations include Sunset Park and Dyker Heights, Brooklyn.
-The Northeast area of the Bronx, namely the Throggs Neck and Castle Hill sections, also had sizeable populations.
-In the Southwestern Bronx, many Swedes settled in the Morrisania area.
-In Manhattan, Scandinavians were scattered throughout the borough.
-The Finnish immigrants had two enclaves in the city.
-The first was in East Harlem, where they lived alongside poor Irish, Italians, Germans and Jews.
-Many Finnish businesses could be found along 125th Street, between Fifth Avenue and the Harlem River.
-Due to social mobility, in the early 20th century, many Finns relocated to Sunset Park.
-This enclave would contain the largest number of Finns in New York.
+The Northeast area of the Bronx, namely the Throggs Neck and Castle Hill sections, also have sizeable populations.
+In the Southwestern Bronx, many Swedes have settled in the Morrisania area.
+In Manhattan, Scandinavians are scattered throughout the borough.

+The Finns have two enclaves in the city.
+The first is in East Harlem, where they live alongside Latin Americans, Irish, Italians, Germans and Jews.
+Many Finnish businesses can be found along 125th Street, between Fifth Avenue and the Harlem River.
+Due to social mobility, many Finns relocated to Sunset Park.
+This enclave contains the largest number of Finns in New York.
 The Finns were responsible for building many cooperative housing structures in the area.
 These would also be the first Co-Op buildings built in the United States.
-Despite the waning presence of Finns in Sunset Park, in 1991, 40th street was co named as "Finlandia Street, to honor the thousands of Finnish immigrants that called Brooklyn home.
+In 1991, 40th street was co named as "Finlandia Street.
+This was to honor the thousands of Finnish immigrants that call Brooklyn home.

 There is a "Sweden Day", a midsummer celebration honoring Swedish American heritage and history.
 Since 1941, it has been held annually at Manhem Club, located in the Throggs Neck area of the Bronx.
 There are many smaller celebrations held in other boroughs, as well as New Jersey.